01746 862 640

 By way of example, Pete has been involved with an insurance claim where water has been getting into a building.
 Originally 'diagnosed' by Peter Cox damp proofing as 'rising damp' - this was rejected by the insurance company as incompetent.
 Pete found several broken drains and had them fixed.
 Water continued to enter the building, and it was later found to come from a leaking water main thought to have been retired many years ago.
 Although Pete is a geologist, he recommended the services of a structural engineer to check waterlogging to the foundations.
 Sample boreholes showed that the foundations were secure, and Pete is now scheduling re-fitting of the entire house.

 Structural surveys are designed to give peace of mind that the house is in sound condition.
 The older it is, the harder this sometimes becomes.
 This is where experienced builders like Pete are invaluable.
 We didn't just learn this stuff at college.
 We have stripped and re-built old houses.
 We KNOW what is likely to be under the skin that you see.
-The house in the picture across the top of the website was a total ruin when Pete bought it.
+Heritage House HQ was a total ruin when Pete bought it.
 Every piece of historic timber was stripped out, cleaned and replaced.
 Brickwork was taken out and rebuilt.
 Lintels and arches were checked and replaced.
 Some of the historic floors are no longer structural, and new load bearing structures are hidden over the top of them.

 It is this intimate knowledge of buildings - materials commonplace at different periods in time - and decay mechanisms likely to be happening, that gives us an almost unique qualification to undertake structural surveys of old buildings.